FooqX/GoldenRatio/README.md

 ## Features
 - No ads, tracking
 - FOSS
-- Fully translated in English and Latvian.
+- Fully translated in English and Latvian
 - Shows calculation history
 - Calculate a, b, sum easily using *Golden Ratio*
 - Calculated values based on the *Golden Ratio* are marked with the φ symbol in history
 - Simple interface
 - Very lightweight
+- Shows line segments that display the calculated sizes (Based on Wikipedia image)

+#### Possible upcoming features
+- Switch tabs between history and calculator
+- Add option to enter cm, m, mm, etc
+- Animations
+- Colors in history

 ## Screenshots
 English: